claraqin/Nitrogen-Balance-Corn-County/README.md

 Looks like a good fit!

-#### Calibration Checkpoint B: How well do EPA county-level fertilizer estimates compare to those of state-level NASS fertilizer estimates?
+#### Calibration checkpoint B: How well do EPA county-level fertilizer estimates compare to those of state-level NASS fertilizer estimates?

 Specifically, we will look at corn fertilizer rates.
 This means that in the EPA EPA-derived fertilizer application estimates, we will only use counties where over 0.95 of acreage consists of corn/soybean.